alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 the RTCP sender reports on this stream.
 The sender system is typically either the capture system or a mixer.

-This field is encoded as a 64-bit two’s complement **signed** fixed-point number with the high 32 bits for the seconds and low 32 bits for the fractional part.
+This field is encoded as a 64-bit two's complement **signed** fixed-point number with the high 32 bits for the seconds and low 32 bits for the fractional part.
-It’s intended to make it easy for a receiver, that knows how to estimate the sender system’s NTP clock, to also estimate the capture system’s NTP clock:
+It's intended to make it easy for a receiver, that knows how to estimate the sender system's NTP clock, to also estimate the capture system's NTP clock:

      Capture NTP Clock = Sender NTP Clock + Capture Clock Offset